dblock/code.dblock.org/_posts/2014/2014-03-02-your-first-cocoapod.markdown

 comments: true
 dblog_post_id: 408
 ---
-Right behind [Your First Ruby Gem](https://code.dblock.org/your-first-ruby-gem), here’s a walkthrough of creating your first Objective-C CocoaPod.
+Right behind [Your First Ruby Gem](https://code.dblock.org/your-first-ruby-gem), here's a walkthrough of creating your first Objective-C CocoaPod.
 Now, I must admit that after only two months of Objective-C programming, I am not nearly an expert.
 So I enlisted [Orta from CocoaPods](https://orta.github.io/) to stand behind my back and poke me with a stick whenever I did something wrong.
-It’s also important to note that there’s a lot of development going on in CocoaPods and my walkthrough represents the current state of affairs as of February 2014.
+It's also important to note that there's a lot of development going on in CocoaPods and my walkthrough represents the current state of affairs as of February 2014.

 #### TL;DR